opencast/opencast/docs/guides/developer/docs/api/introduction.md

 and authorization mechanisms.
 Additionally, the security layer provides means for delegation of authorization to the client application in cases where the API client needs to manage its own set of assets with implicit access control.
-These concepts are documented in greater detail in the following chapters “Authentication” and “Authorization”, respectively.
+These concepts are documented in greater detail in the following [Authentication](authentication.md) and [Authorization](authorization.md) chapters.

 ### Requests for data